Best fit: repeatable drafting, summaries, documentation prep, and other low-risk first-pass work with a clear reviewer.

 The right answer is often hybrid: let Sintra handle the repetitive first layer, then let a human own the final quality and the awkward cases.

-If I were testing Sintra, I would keep the scope narrow at first and judge it on whether it cuts low-value repetition without creating risk or extra review drag.
+Keep the scope narrow at first and judge Sintra on one thing: whether it cuts low-value repetition without creating risk or extra review drag.

 Start with one lane